j-wut/MRiscoCProUI/README.md

 <br>

 ### - Please read this: -
+> [!NOTE]
 Many Updates have been included in the most recent MRiscoCProUI for the **2023-October** release.
 This release has many changes to the **UI**.
 New ICON's have been added, and old ones enhanced.
 Whoever edited them before saved directly as .*JPG* which in many editors lowers the quality of the image.
 I painstakingly remastered almost every single one; preserving the original quality.

-You must [REFLASH](https://github.com/classicrocker883/MRiscoCProUI/wiki/HOW-TO-UPDATE-THE-DISPLAY) the *LCD Display* with the new **DWIN_SET**; which is located in the `display assets` folder.
+> You must [REFLASH](https://github.com/classicrocker883/MRiscoCProUI/wiki/HOW-TO-UPDATE-THE-DISPLAY) the *LCD Display* with the new **DWIN_SET**; which is located in the `display assets` folder.

 <br>

-H32->HC32 support is currently only in the branch **HC32-&lt;Month&gt;**.
-You can find the original repo here [@shadow578/Marlin-H32](https://github.com/shadow578/Marlin-H32)<br>
 #### Important Info regarding HC32:
+* H32->HC32 support is currently only in the branch **HC32-&lt;Month&gt;**.
+You can find the original repo here [@shadow578/Marlin-H32](https://github.com/shadow578/Marlin-H32)
 * I have created a second build using the JyersUI as a workaround for the save/store settings issue with ProUI.
 However, that is also a work-in-progress.
 I will have both build types available.
+* * > [!NOTE]
-* * <ins>**FOREWARNING**</ins>: So far everything has been working great - as normal - except there are reports of it restarting after saving with no other negative effects.
+    > <ins>**FOREWARNING**</ins>: So far everything has been working great - as normal - except there are reports of it restarting after saving with no other negative effects.
 So far, that is the only issue.
 I just wanted to give advance notice and if there is anything else to report please do so under [Issues tab](https://github.com/classicrocker883/MriscocProUI/issues).
+  * > Previous Issue of it restarting when saving/store settings has been fixed in the more recent ProUI version (October Rev.1).
+HOWEVER, now there is a current Issue to be addressed:<br>
+The screen <b>freezes and restarts</b> when SD card is inserted.
+This means that everything <i>so far</i> seems to work correctly as it should, except for when an <b>SD card is inserted</b>, so printing may not be possible <i>unless</i> you use USB serial interface to upload the file (through a slicer or something like Pronterface).
+    > This issue is now the main focus to be fixed.
+    > If this is an inconvenience then you can use an earlier version which can allow the **SD Card** to be used.
 <br>

+#### Other Information:
 General information about the firmware and updates is located in the _Wiki_ page [What's New In This Release](https://github.com/classicrocker883/MriscocProUI/wiki/What's-New-in-this-Release). <br> Other changes and updates are [addressed here](https://github.com/classicrocker883/MriscocProUI/releases/latest) and are [addressed here](https://github.com/mriscoc/Ender3V2S1/releases/latest).

 #### One important change to note is the `Mesh Inset` now saves upon restart -- it is working as normal.